l3uddz/cloudplow/README.md

 Move operations occur at the end of an upload task (regardless if the task was successful or aborted).

-Can be used to move uploads from one folder to another on the same remote (i.e. server side move) or moves between Google Team Drives and Google "My Drives" with the same ownership (for this we recommend [Rclone beta v1.47.0-019](https://beta.rclone.org/v1.47.0-019-g3d475dc0-beta/)).
+Can be used to move uploads from one folder to another on the same remote (i.e. server side move) or moves between Google Team Drives and Google "My Drives" with the same ownership (for this we recommend Rclone 1.48+ with the `--drive-server-side-across-configs` argument).

 ```json
     "mover": {